 The environment plays a key role in supporting and extending children’s development and learning.
 Enabling environments is one of the four key themes of the EYFS.
 We ensure that our environment reflects our commitment to valuing every child and their learning.

-Our purpose built premises is accessible to all, with our entrance and three main rooms (Caterpillar Room, Butterfly Room and Family Room) being on ground level.
+Our purpose built premises is accessible to all, with our entrance and three main rooms (Ladybird Room, Caterpillar Room and Butterfly Room) being on ground level.
 We have low level toilets and sensor taps that enable children to develop their independence and confidence.
 Our children have access to our large outdoor area throughout their sessions and our loose parts area, mud kitchen, vegetable patch and digging area provide wonderful opportunities for development and rich outdoor experiences.
 We have excellent links with external professionals, enabling us to ensure our environment meets the needs of all of our children.

 Since July 2015 all registered early years childcare providers are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as Prevent Duty.
 As a nursery we take our duty to safeguard our children seriously and have therefore ensured all staff have completed Prevent Duty training and in-house training based on British Values.